imagej/imagej.github.io/_pages/learn/launcher.md

 ## Download

-The launcher comes with ImageJ1, ImageJ2 and Fiji.
+The launcher comes with ImageJ 1.x, ImageJ2 and Fiji.

 If you want to test the latest UNSTABLE version, it can downloaded here: